hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/hidenad.md

 * Year: 2019
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/adware-disguised-as-game-tv-remote-control-apps-infect-9-million-google-play-users/

-This malware application aims to push full screen ads to the user.
-The sample retrieves commands and ad configuration from the malware developers server.
-It then pushes full screen ads to the user when the screen is on and a certain time period (since the last ad was shown) has past.
-This sample also contains the capability of hiding its icon after the user interacts with the sample by pressing a button on the screen after application launch.
+This malware application aims to disruptively push ads to the user.
+On application launch, the malware retrieves configuration from the internet.
+The application acts as a tv streaming application with six buttons to view "channels".
+Once the user selects a channel, the application hides the app icon.
+Additionally, the malware checks the app version before periodically checking time to retrieve ad configuration from the internet.
+This behavior also occurs on boot system events.
+The malware then checks the screen status before pushing ads disruptively to the server.

 ## Signature
 ---